 Thinking politically requires you to think of each vegetable as stakeholders in your good course of adaptive work.
 Your goal is to get your stew just right.
 It is likely that you will not get all involved vegetables in one room to discuss your goal.
 Your team may however comprise of the representative from each vegetable type.
 For each representative in the change initiative, they have knowledge that they will have to return to their respective land.
 Thinking of the consequences and the expectations of the society in respective lands may result in a huge collaboration barrier.

-Exercising adaptive leadership requires focus beyond the representatives who are directly involved.
+An adaptive leader is required to focus beyond the representatives who are directly involved.
 Paying attention to the carrot, onion, tomato when they return to their respective lands contaminated with other vegetable juices helps narrow the gap hence influences commitment.
 Because of this, one is required to look at the society as a web of stakeholders and be required to determine the answers of the following items by engaging various stakeholders:

-Values - what does a stakeholder value?
+1) Values - what does a stakeholder value?
 What are the beliefs influencing behaviors and also decision-making processes?
 What are the commitments for each stakeholder?
-Carrot may value equal opportunity, onions may value reservation of their taste, tomatoes may value representations.

-Loyalties - What responsibilities does the person have to people around their immediate group?
-Each vegetable will be looking forward to represent their tastes, their color and good representation in making the stew
+2) Loyalties - What responsibilities does the person have to people around their immediate group?

-Losses at risk - Should things change, what does one fear losing?
-Each vegetable may fear losing their original tastes and colors if overcooked.
+3) Losses at risk - Should things change, what does one fear losing?

-Hidden alliances - What are things in common the person has with other people in other groups?
+4) Hidden alliances - What are things in common the person has with other people in other groups?
 How do those people in respective groups influence the decision making?
-Close ties between onions and tomatoes may influence collaboration.
-Decisions that will affect onions will result in opposition from tomatoes whether directly or indirectly.